Current and Past Community-Based Restoration Projects

 Implementing the Florida Keys Coral Disease Response & Restoration Initiative

-Mote Marine Lab will be awarded up to $2,800,000 over three years to restore degraded coral reef habitat and promote the recovery of threatened and endangered coral species.
+Mote Marine Lab was awarded up to $2,800,000 over three years to restore degraded coral reef habitat and promote the recovery of threatened and endangered coral species.
 The project will grow 10,000 corals across five different species each year, and outplant 30,000 corals by securing them to the reef using best management practices for coral restoration.
 Mote will target resilient genotypes in order to further adaptation of the Florida Keys coral reefs to the dynamic, changing conditions related to weather and disease outbreaks.

 Large-scale Restoration of ESA Threatened Coral Species in the Florida Keys National Marine Sanctuary